MS Admissions FAQ

 What does it mean to "Waive Your Right to Review" when entering the names of my recommenders?

 Your recommenders are required to submit their letters through the online application by the deadline of the round in which you apply.
 You are responsible for ensuring the letters are submitted on time.
 You will be able to see the status of each letter (either notified, started, or submitted).
 Students are able to send a reminder to any recommender who has not yet submitted.

 Register your recommenders.

-Go to the “Letters of Reference” tab on the application, and enter each recommender’s information carefully.
-It is essential that you enter the recommender’s email address correctly so that your recommender can access the instructions and form.
+Go to the “Letters of Reference” tab on the application, and enter each letter writer’s information carefully.
+It is essential that you enter the letter writer’s email address correctly so that your recommender can access the instructions and form.